Last updated on February 20th, 2024 at 09:42 pm

 While it’s great to have all eyes on us and the freedom to share as many—or as few—of our stories as we choose, just because we’ve done something one way for a while doesn’t mean we need to do so forever.

-In 2020, Black Canadians trace their lineage all over the world, and our rich histories weave through communities all over the map.
+In 2020, Black Canadians trace their lineage worldwide, and our rich histories weave through communities all over the map.
 There are enough of us to share a million stories any month of the year—we need to get up, get out and tell them.

 But agree with Black History Month or not, we’re in it right now, and we’d be foolish not to seize the opportunity when it’s right before us.

 That’s enough looking back, though—let’s catch up to the present.
-There’s plenty to figure out when it comes to our Blackness in 2020, but maybe we should start with what that Blackness is.
+There’s plenty to figure out about our Blackness in 2020, but maybe we should start with what that Blackness is.

 So stay tuned for the next entry in this year’s Live from the 3.5—there’s a lot more we’ve yet to unpack!